rht-labs/rht-labs.github.io/README.md

 eval "$(rbenv init - bash)"
 ```

-Change to this reposisitory and install the ruby environment - `rbenv` used by this repo's `.ruby-version`
+Change your directory to this repository, and install the ruby environment - `rbenv` used by this repo's `.ruby-version`

 ```bash
 rbenv install